ibm-cloud-docs/power-iaas/faq.md

 {: faq}
 {: support}

-You can use IBM Cloud Connect to connect two data centers.
+You can use IBM Cloud Connect to connect two data centersif they are located withing US.
 IBM Cloud Connect is a software-defined network interconnect service that brings secure connectivity to client locations around the world.
-For more information, see [Connecting Power Systems Virtual Server instances and networks](/docs/power-iaas?topic=power-iaas-connecting-networks).

-IBM Cloud Connect is only available to IBM clients within the US.
+You can use Direct Link and Transit Gateway (local & global) for connecting two data centers.
 {: important}

 ## How is network bandwidth billed?